Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Incomplete Data Scenarios: Introduction

 In recent years, researchers have tried to enhance the robustness of MER by simulating incomplete data during training.
-Specifically, previous researchers attempted to: 1) set feature vectors of missing data to zero \cite{zhao2021missing, zuo2023exploiting}, 2) discard data randomly with a predefined probability \cite{lian2023gcnet, chen2020hgmf}.
-Based on this, MER work in the face of incomplete data focuses on two main areas: 1) missing data completion \cite{miss_predict_1,miss_predict_3,miss_predict_4, lian2023gcnet} and 2) multimodal joint representation learning with available data \cite{joint_representation_1,joint_representation_2}.
-For example, Cai et al. \cite{miss_predict_1} proposed to use adversarial learning to generate missing modality images.
-Zhang et al. \cite{zeng2022mitigating} proposed an ensemble learning method to use several models to solve the missing problem jointly.
-Zhao et al. \cite{zhao2021missing} proposed a Missing Modality Imagination Network (MMIN) using AutoEncoder and cycle consistency construction to learn joint representations during predicting missing modalities.
-Zuo et al.\cite{zuo2023exploiting} proposed introducing the modality invariant feature into MMIN to learn robust multimodal joint representations.
+Previous researchers proposed two methods to simulate incomplete data according to the usual intuition: 1) set feature vectors of missing data to zero: in some situations, zero is a value that signifies ``no information'' or ``lack of information'' \citep{zhao2021, zuo2023}, 2) discard data randomly with a predefined probability: dropped data can be regarded as completely missing \citep{lian2023, chen2020}.
+On this basis, MER work in the face of incomplete data focuses on two main areas: 1) missing data completion \citep{Cai2018, Suo2019, Du2018, lian2023} and 2) multimodal joint representation learning with available data \citep{Han2019, Pham2019}.
+For example, Cai et al. \citep{Cai2018} proposed to use adversarial learning to generate missing modality images.
+Zeng et al. \citep{zeng2022} proposed an ensemble learning method to use several models to solve the missing problem jointly.
+Zhao et al. \citep{zhao2021} proposed a Missing Modality Imagination Network (MMIN) using AutoEncoder and cycle consistency construction to learn joint representations while predicting missing modalities.
+Zuo et al.\citep{zuo2023} proposed introducing the modality invariant feature into MMIN to learn robust multimodal joint representations.
+Liu et al. \citep{liu2024} combined contrastive learning and invariant features to imagine the feature of the missing modality.
 The above work lays a solid foundation for MER work under incomplete data.
-Note that the framework that combines both \textit{missing data completion} and \textit{multimodal joint representation learning} has become the mainstream scheme.
+Note that the framework that combines both \textit{missing data completion} and \textit{multimodal joint representation learning} has become the mainstream scheme in the research of this area.